 - People are able to modify their automatic, emotional responses by studying patterns of automatic behavior in themselves and their family of origin, and developing greater objectivity in their appraisal of situations and their felt responses.

 Learning and Applying Bowen Theory

-Today, Bowen theory is used by mental health practitioners, physicians and other medical workers, clergy, organizational consultants, teachers, and other professional working with families.
+Today, Bowen family systems theory is used by mental health practitioners, physicians and other medical workers, clergy, organizational consultants, teachers, and other professional working with families.
 It is used as well by non- professionals who just want to better understand their own functioning in the context of their own family, workplace and community relationships.